 Charge of threatening in the second degree.

-A telling sign of Judge Hudock’s interpretation of rights and the Constitution is in this exchange:
+A telling sign of Judge Hudock’s interpretation of rights and the Constitution is

 This is a fundamental constitutional right, your honor.

 It is not an unfettered right and you know that.

 That is what Judge Bruce Hudock thinks of your basic human rights.
 They are not